CHOOSE A DEPARTMENT BELOW:

 Description: The High School Band course is designed to help students improve their instrumental skills by playing in a small orchestra and creating small ensembles.
 These students will learn basic knowledge of how to play different styles of music, including liturgical music.

-• Hon.
-Western Civ & Art History in Spanish
+• Honors Western Civ & Art History in Spanish

 HUM 2610-S (1 credit)